la2050/challenge/_2021/connect/creative-acts.md

   - >-
     County of Los Angeles (please select only if your project has a countywide benefit)
-In what stage of innovation is this project?: Pilot project or new program (testing or implementing a new idea) What is the need you’re responding to?: >
+In what stage of innovation is this project, program, or initiative?: Pilot project or new program (testing or implementing a new idea)
-  When introducing AB 2477 in 2017, ensuring that people incarcerated in jails and juvenile detention facilities in California can exercise their right to vote, Asm Shirley Weber emphasized, “Civic participation can be a critical
+What is the problem that you are seeking to address?: > When introducing AB 2477 in 2017, ensuring that people incarcerated in jails and juvenile detention facilities in California can exercise their right to vote, Asm Shirley Weber emphasized, “Civic participation can be a critical